codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/uploading-or-downloading-from-gs.md

 ---
-title: "Uploading/Downloading Files to/from Google Storage"
+title: "Upload/Download files to/from Google Storage"
-description: "Upload and download a jar from Google Storage from within a pipeline"
+description: "Upload and download a JAR from Google Storage from within a pipeline"
 group: example-catalog
 sub_group: ci-examples
 toc: true